About the Cooper Competition

-Oberlin and the Cleveland Orchestra
+Oberlin and The Cleveland Orchestra

-The relationship between Oberlin College and the Cleveland Orchestra dates back nearly a century, beginning with the philanthropy of John Long Severance, an 1885 Oberlin graduate and flutist who founded the Musical Arts Association, under which the Cleveland Orchestra was established in 1918.
+The relationship between Oberlin College and The Cleveland Orchestra dates back nearly a century, beginning with the philanthropy of John Long Severance, an 1885 Oberlin graduate and flutist who founded the Musical Arts Association, under which The Cleveland Orchestra was established in 1918.

-Read more about the Conservatory of Music.
+Read more about the Oberlin Conservatory.

-Read more about the Cleveland Orchestra.
+Read more about The Cleveland Orchestra.